Physical Properties of Gas Molecules

-Thus at a constant temperature, the density of a definite mass of a gas proportional to its pressure.
+Therefore, at a constant temperature, the density of a definite mass of gas proportional to its pressure.

 At constant pressure a given mass of gas, volume increases with the increasing temperature.
-Thus the volume of a given mass of gas at constant pressure is directly proportional to its kelvin temperature.
+Hence the volume of a given mass of gases at constant pressure is directly proportional to its kelvin temperature.

-Charles made the measurement of the volume of a fixed mass of gases at the various temperature at constant pressure and states the gas law as
+Charles law evident the physical properties of the volume of a fixed mass of gases at the various temperature at constant pressure.

-At constant pressure, each degree rise in temperature of a definite mass of a gas, the volume of the gas expands 1/273.5 of its volume at 0⁰C.
+At constant pressure, each degree rise in temperature of a definite mass of gas expands 1/273.5 of its volume at 0⁰C.

 Let V0 = volume at 0⁰C, then 1⁰C rise of temperature the volume of the gas rise V0/273.5 ml.